 - Avoiding over-exercising and over-exertion is especially important whilst your puppy is growing.
 Over-exercising puppies can affect bone and muscle development and this is of particular concern in large and giant breed puppies, e.g. Great Danes, Mastiffs etc.

 - Whenever your pup is meeting new dogs, be sure to watch their body language as they may be fearful and anxious, which may be displayed as growling or lunging.
 If this happens, remove them from the situation by picking them up.
 Do not punish your dog for this behaviour but seek advice from a trainer who only uses reward based methods.
 Attending a puppy pre-school that only uses reward based methods will help you to help your puppy overcome their fears.
 It is very important to do this as early as possible to avoid behaviour problems later.
 Try to avoid contact with large boisterous dogs as this may be threatening to your pup.

 - When a puppy is off-lead in a safe environment such as your backyard or a designated dog park they may be allowed to run freely.
 In this situation they are generally able to regulate their own pace and the amount of exercise they receive because when they get tired, they can choose to sit down or lie down and rest before getting up again.
 When off the lead, it is important to avoid excessive ball throwing and catching which may over-exercise your pup.
 It is advisable to avoid encouraging your dog to leap into the air (e.g. Frisbee or high ball throwing) as they can land awkwardly risking damage to their spine and legs.

 You should avoid forced exercise such as:

 - jogging or running with puppies

-- running a puppy alongside a bicycle (In some states such as NSW, the RTA road rules state that a bicycle rider must not lead an animal, including by tethering, while the vehicle is moving)
+- running a puppy alongside a bicycle (In some states such as NSW and South Australia, the RTA road rules state that a bicycle rider must not lead an animal, including by tethering, while the vehicle is moving)